nick-devart/-Smart-Expense-Tracker-API/AI_NOTES.md

 ## Which parts were AI-generated vs. written by me

-This project was built with significant AI assistance (Kiro / Claude).
-Here's the breakdown:
+This project was built with significant AI assistance .Here's the breakdown:

 AI-generated:
 - Initial project scaffold and file structure